 “I found it helpful to provide students with project worksheets that divided the project into stages.
 Each stage has its own deadline.” –Candy J.

 19. Use Mini-Rubrics to Keep Students on Track

 “I recommend mini-rubrics along for each section along with strong guiding questions.” –Lindi E.

 20. Consider Pre-research

 “With some groups, I needed to do pre-research for them to narrow down the scope of information to filter.
-I did not do it for them, I simply found quality resources, printed and organized them into a bundle and gave them to students.” –Linda E.
+I simply found quality resources, printed and organized them into a bundle and gave them to students.” –Linda E.

 21. Share Stories

 22. Go On Stage and Go Big

 “Go to the MTI (Music Theatre International) website.
 You can buy what’s called a Showkit that has everything you need to do a show, and a great guide for first-time directors.
 I am directing the first show at my school although I’ve directed community shows.
 Make sure you communicate well with parents, and get them involved!
 It’s a great thing for kids!” –Beverly B.